 The island of Santa Catalina looks kind of pretty.

 Anyway, the psychic guy is selected because he’s supposedly good at remote viewing.
 He’s a painter (of starscapes, apparently).
 Nimoy also claims he can deactivate electronics through concrete barriers and accurately describe the surface of Mars (it’s red).
 We watch him paint for a bit while he explains that he was okay with being on a psychic sea hunt.

 I’m starting to think this episode is a little thin on, you know, actual things.

 The next psychic is a photographer woman.
 She talks vaguely about being psychic.
 She marks the map at places that feels ‘heavy’.

-The next person we talk to Dr Anne Kael, who has worked with NASA satilites.
+The next person we talk to Dr Anne Kael, who has worked with NASA satellites.
 She’s meant to be watching to make sure the testing is scientifically valid.
 The head submarine guy compiles the charts made by the psychics.
-Nimoy explains what he is doing in stullyfying detail.
+Nimoy explains what the submarine guy is doing in stultifying detail.
 We’re told that the psychics predict that the wreck that they’re looking for will include such unlikely items as winches, chains and an ‘enigmatic’ block.

 Psychic Sea Hunt!

 So much padding!
 The sub is prepared.
 Long sequence of the sub diving.
 Footage of sub descending.
 So slow!
 Sometimes this show just flips between nonsensical ideas so fast I can hardly keep up with it.
-This one has one idea (Psychic Sea Hunt) and it doesn’t seem to want to go anywhere.
+This one has one idea (Psychic Sea Hunt) and it doesn’t seem to want to go anywhere with it.